bestia-dev/.github/README.md

 # .github

-Maybe `.github` is special repository that shows the `readme` for a Personal GitHub just like for GitHub Organization?
+Maybe `.github` is a special repository that shows the `readme` for a Personal GitHub just like for GitHub Organization?

 No, for Personal Github <https://github.com/bestia-dev>, the special repository for `readme` must have the name of the GitHub user_name: <https://github.com/bestia-dev/bestia-dev>.